cdbdev/python-doc/doc/venv.md

 ```

 Step 5: Optionally keep requirements
+To make your repo reusable, make sure to create a record of everything that’s installed in your new environment, run:
 ```shell
 pip freeze > requirements.txt
 ```

-You can later install the packages with: `pip install -f requirements.txt`.
+If you are creating a new virtual environment from a requirements.txt file, you can run:  `pip install -f requirements.txt`.

 For more info, see: